Price Tier | Normal Tier (For Malaysian Citizens) | New flat Rate of 4% (For Non-Citizens and Foreign-Owned Companies) | Difference |

 You have heard this a million times before – buying your own house or residential property is one of your biggest life milestones.
 The idea of investing a huge sum into such an asset seems daunting and it is something that needs to be given a lot of thought.
-Even as economies around the world are pretty much back to business as usual after the COVID-19 pandemic, economists are predicting a slowdown in the global economy in 2023.
+As the world recovers from the pandemic, Malaysia’s GDP is expected to grow at 4% to 5% YoY in 2024.

 Not to mention the costs involved when buying a house is not for the faint-hearted – on top of your mortgage payments, you have stamp duty, legal fees, valuation fees, mortgage insurance (MRTA) and real estate agent fees to think about!